Kudzu plant is native to

 To evaluate the preliminary efficacy and safety of Pueraria

 mirifica - kudzu - in the treatment of vasomotor symptoms.
-SETTING: Hat Yai Regional Hospital, Thailand.
+Hat Yai Regional Hospital, Thailand.
 Pre and postmenopausal

 women with vasomotor symptoms, such as hot flushes and night sweats.
 Other